Healthdirect Free Australian health advice you can count on.

 These emotions may change from day to day or even throughout the day.

-Once you have absorbed the news, you may have lots of questions about your condition, any treatments available and what to expect.
-It can be helpful to write down a list of questions to bring with you to your next doctor’s appointment.
+You may have lots of questions about your condition and what to expect.
+It can be helpful to write down a list of questions to take to your next doctor’s appointment.

-Many people find it empowering to learn more about their illness and what to expect in the coming weeks or months.
+You may find it helpful to learn more about your illness and what to expect.
 This information will also help you make important decisions about your care.

 The healthdirect Question Builder tool can help you create a list of questions to ask your doctor.